 Courses in Judaic Studies

 An orientation to the field of Jewish studies from the ancient period to the present via a thematic approach, such as through Jewish languages, cities, migrations, or religious denominations.
-Required for Judaic studies majors and recommended preparation for other A JST courses.
+Recommended preparation for other A JST courses.

 A JST 155 (= A REL 155) Judaism: Traditions and Practices (3)

 Examines the development of Jewish traditions and practices from the Rabbinic period to the present.
 Addresses Jewish law and custom related to the cycle of Jewish holidays throughout the year, and life cycle events from cradle to grave.
 Differentiates among beliefs and practices of various Jewish denominations.
 For those not already familiar with this subject matter, recommended preparation for other A JST courses.
 Only one version of A JST 155 may be taken for credit.

 A JST 165 (= A LCS 165) Jews and Conversos in Latin America (3)